shareandcharge/cpo-backend-api/README.md

 4. the share & charge config files are under configs/sc_configs.
 Also there you'll find a script called copy.sh that will copy this configs to ~/.sharecharge folder!
 5. chmod +x copy.sh then ./copy.sh
+6. Create a config file from the example: ``` cp api_config.example.json api_config.json
-6. Install all the dependencies of this app with: go get ./...  (it will take ~1 min)
+7. Install all the dependencies of this app with: go get ./...  (it will take ~1 min)

-## Configure Share & Charge API
+## Configure Share & Charge Core Client

-this api is based on share & charge api :), so make sure you have it running on localhost:3000
+TODO:// update this section of the readme

 ~~~~
 cd sharecharge-api